 Author of Uncle T and the Uppity Spy, Newson hopes to gain recognition of the black Confederate's cause during the "War Between the States."

 Gregory Newson dons a Confederate uniform during the Decatur Book Festival in Georgia.
 Hailing from New York, Newson hoped to sell copies of his book, Uncle T and the Uppity Spy, a semi-fictional tale of the relationship between General Stonewall Jackson and his slave, Jim Lewis.

 Two young boys look on as Confederate reenactors assemble for the annual Robert E. Lee Birthday Parade in Milledgeville, Georgia.

-Lee's birthday is considered a state holiday in Georgia, Alabama, Arkansas, and Mississippi.
+Lee's birthday is considered a state holiday in Georgia, Alabama, and Mississippi.
 Some states even combine the Confederate general's holiday with Martin Luther King Jr.'s birthday.

 "To be a Southerner is to be, in my opinion, unlike any other person from a region because of our peculiar history.
 Our history, the legacy of slavery, the legacy of starting a Civil War for independence, and having lost that Civil War, are defining elements of white Southernness.

 I'm speaking as a white southern male for whom the Civil War, the Confederate War for Independence, is the defining element of my regional identity.
 It cannot be effaced.